Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Roborock has released the S8 Max Ultra and S8 MaxV Ultra, positioning them as their flagship robot vacuum mop combos.
 They are both similar but feature minor differences and are offered at slightly different price points.
 We bought both and evaluated each extensively over the past few weeks to see how they stack up against each other and competing models.
 This Roborock S8 Max Ultra and S8 MaxV Ultra review will delve into the pros and cons and highlight the key differences between these two products.

-The Roborock S8 MaxV Ultra and S8 Max Ultra are both exceptional choices for automated floor care.
+The Roborock S8 MaxV Ultra and S8 Max Ultra are both exceptional choices for automated floor care and both have ranked high in our Best Robot Vacuum list.

 S8 MaxV has advanced features, including a camera for enhanced obstacle avoidance and pet care functionalities, higher suction power, and superior intelligence with voice assistant integration and dirt detection.
 However, while the S8 Max Ultra is slightly less powerful and lacks a camera, it still offers impressive cleaning capabilities.
 It also shares most of the same features, such as the VibraRise 3.0 mopping system and upgraded docking station.